gcowin/gcowin.github.io/_notes/Deep Learning.md

 2. forward prop/fold activation function
 3. back prop

-Q: How to map to input values between [-1,1]?
+Q: How to map to input values between [0,1]?
 A: Sometimes it maps and distributes well such as age.
 Could map to binary but not efficient.

 Other techniques:
 Data normalization:
-Principal compoponent analysis
+Principal component analysis

     Takes higher dimensional data and reduces it. m= measurements